 I created some models and kitbashed them with others under permission to create a series of blocks to represent a basic train system.
 All of it was put together, and some users who were curious about the mod playtested it.

 In hindsight the mod doesn’t make much sense since most of the reasons for having a train is moot, and the mod remains unreleased to this day.
+Over time though, there have been other mods on the workshop that involve train tracks, so maybe when I clean up the remaining bugs, then I can release it to the public?

 I may improve and use this knowledge if I ever decide on making a game though.

-This pertains to a public game community on Steam and with any game it is populated with some complicated users.
+This pertains to a public global game community on Steam and with any game it is populated with some complicated users.
 For more details on the subject, please contact me in person in class.